Roxeez/Roxeez/README.md

 # Roxeez
 Self-taught developer living in France who mainly create video games related apps.
+Currently working for **Les Mousquetaires** as member of the **STIME**.

 ## Social